topo-gps/ios-manual/en/waypoint_edit.rst

 Editing photos
 ~~~~~~~~~~~~~~
-It is possible to add photos to waypoint and to remove waypoints from the waypoint.
+By pressing the 'Edit photos' button in the :ref:`edit pop-up <ss-waypoint-edit>` you can add photos to the waypoint

-If you press ‘Edit photos’ in the :ref:`edit pop-up <ss-waypoint-edit>` the following screen will appear.
+and remove photos from the waypoint.
+If you press this button the following screen will appear.

 .. figure:: _static/waypoint-photo1.png
    :height: 568px